rowanmoul/ArchSecureDualBoot/README.md

 #### Update the iniramfs image with the new hooks

-Now that the hooks have been added to the correct folders, and the config file, we need to re-generate a new image that includes these hooks.
+Now that the hooks have been added to the correct folders, and the config file, we need to generate a new initramfs image that includes these hooks.
 To do this, simply run

 ```Shell
 mkinitcpio -p linux
 ```

-- `-p linux` specifies the "linux" preset which was generated from the tempate when the `linux` package (the default kernel package in Arch Linux) was installed.
+- `-p linux` specifies the "linux" preset.
+  - This preset was generated from the tempate when the `linux` package (the default kernel package in Arch Linux) was installed.
 If you are using a different kernel or preset, adjust accordingly.

 #### Update GRUB to include necessary kernel command line arguments

 If you read the help text for `tpm2_encrypt` and/or the requirements for the `encrypt` hook then you know there are a few required command line arguments for these two hooks to work correctly.
 These arguments need to be added to our GRUB menu entries so they are passed to the kernel at boot.
 To do this, we need to update `/etc/default/grub` to include these arguments in `GRUB_CMDLINE_LINUX_DEFAULT`.
-The exact arguments needed are left for you to determine using the documentation provided, however here are example arguments based on the setup used in this guide:
+The exact arguments needed are left for you to determine using the documentation provided, however here are example arguments based on the setup in this guide:
 `tpm_efi_part=/dev/sda2 cryptdevice=UUID=the-uuid-of-my-luks-partition:cryptroot`
 There are many more optional arguments for `tpm2_encrypt` that are meant to provide flexibilty without having to change the code in the hook, but we are sticking to the defaults here.
 This is also in addition to any other kernel arguments you may want to add that are actually related to the kernel, such as the log level or the quiet flag.